enkidevs/curriculum/javascript/react/props-ii/props-in-constructor-state-is-an-anti-pattern.md

 ```

 ---
-## Revision

-What do you think about generating state from props in `this.state` in the constructor?

-???

-* it's an anti-pattern
-* it's a good practice
-* can cause application crashes
-* it's useful when working with many props

----
 ## Practice

 Which of the following two components do you think employs the best practice for passing props?